cfengine/documentation/reference/promise-types/processes.markdown

 **Allowed input range**: `0,99999999999`

-**Synopsis**: Integer range for acceptable number of matches for this process
+**Description**: Integer range for acceptable number of matches for this process

 **Example**: